skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 He wakes, panicked that he can't see.

-Eomer comforts him, "It's night Endo, give your eyes time to adjust."
+Eomier comforts him, "It's night Endo, give your eyes time to adjust."

 "No. I cannot see," Endo insists.